awsdocs/amazon-eventbridge-user-guide/doc_source/eventbridge-schemas.md

    }
    ```

-1. Select **Discover schema**\.
+1. Choose **Discover schema**\.

-1. EventBridge will generate an OpenAPI schema for the event\.
+1. EventBridge generates an OpenAPI schema for the event\.
 For example, the following is the generated schema for the event you pasted in\.

    ```
    {